chengdada123/Proxmox-VE-for-WHMCS/README.md

 **Check:** `WHMCS Admin > Addon Modules > Proxmox VE for WHMCS > Support/Health`

-You should download any new version & upload it over the top, then run any needed SQL queries.
+You should download any new version & upload it over the top, then login to WHMCS Admin.

 ### SQL: Keeping your DB up-to-date

+> [!IMPORTANT]
+> Since v1.2.9, logging into WHMCS Admin & opening the module should run any needed SQL Ops.
+>
-Please consult the **UPDATE-SQL.md** file, open your WHMCS DB & run the statements.
+> v1.2.8 & below, consult the **UPDATE-SQL.md** file, open your SQL DB & run statements.

-Then you're done with each update!
-Not all versions need database amendments.
+Then you're done with each update! :-)

 ## 🆘 6.
 HELP: Best-effort Support